Kristina01111000/Drws_site/README.md

 Make https://growingholistically.com/4-element-card/ free for everyone, but the cards not, need to be signed in to get cards Look over the redirect page, make it better to match edits to site https://growingholistically.com/youve-been-redirected/  , fix the login link, make the text friendlier
-For the cards page, make it look better
+For the cards page, make it look better emailed sarah about the image for the cards page